Mott transition in two-band fermion model with on-site Coulomb repulsion: Two band model of spinless fermions

 At T=0K an equation which corresponds to the minimal action $S_{eff}$ has the following form

-To visualize the behavior of the gap in the model (\ref{eq-H}) we plot 3D graphics in Figs \ref{fig:5} for different dimensions of the system.
+To visualize the behavior of the gap in the model (3) we plot 3D graphics in Figs 5 for different dimensions of the system.
 In the chain in the weak interaction limit, the gap in the spectrum is exponentially small $ \Delta \simeq G \exp {\left(-\frac{\pi\sqrt{1+v^2}}{U}\right)}$, like this takes place in the Hubbard model.
-The gap in the spectrum calculated in square and cubic lattices opens at finite values of on-site interaction, a minimal value of the gap is realized in the case of one flat band (when $\text{v}=0$).
+The gap in the spectrum calculated in square and cubic lattices opens at finite values of on-site interaction, a minimal value of the gap is realized in the case of one flat band (when ${v}=0$).
+It should be noted that in the limit v=0, the vector $\textbf{q}$ is equal to $\pi$ for dispersion band and is not defined for states of the flat band, since its dispersion does not dependent on the wave vector.
+In the case $v<0$ $q=0$, the value of $q$ changes abruptly from $\pi$ to 0 at $v=0$.
+This can lead to $\lambda$-field phase fluctuations, which are taken into account in \cite{DG2}.